How to Estimate Web Performance Impact Before Making Fixes

 - Add an event with a performance metric category.
 CP Clermont chose First Paint, Time to Interactive, Time to App Load (a custom metric for ALDO’s SPA), and Frames per Second.
 Then, he translated the metrics into 3 categories (good, average, and poor) and logged a custom dimension on Google Analytics.

-One could wonder if users having a better performance and spending more because they are using better devices (ie the latest iPhone), which have better CPUs and their users have likely a higher purchase power.
+One could wonder if users have better performance and spend more because they are using better devices (ie the latest iPhone), which have better CPUs and their users have likely a higher purchase power.

 Using Google Analytics you can see what type of device the user is using and plot results by specific models to get an answer.

-Another easy way to spot performance issues and making a business case is to look at conversation rates.
-This is what Google calls Relative Mobile Conversion Rate (Rel mCvR), which is calculated by dividing the mobile conversion rate with the desktop conversion rate.
+Another easy way to spot performance issues and make a business case is to look at conversation rates.
+This is what Google calls Relative Mobile Conversion Rate (Rel mCvR), which is calculated by dividing the mobile conversion rate by the desktop conversion rate.

 Take this example:

 In this case, the Rel mCvR is 40%.